John King Eareckson in 1936

 The Eareckson – Tada Wedding

-Joni Eareckson came to McDonogh School to tell her story at a student assembly in Edwards Gym.
+Joni Eareckson came to McDonogh School in the mid-1980’s to tell her story at a student assembly in Edwards Gym.
 I was a middle school English teacher and wrestling coach at the time.
 At the suggestion of the Barbara Bagli in the Guidance Office, I had asked my students to do some creative writing around what they would do, if they suddenly couldn’t use their arms and legs.
 When Joni told her story, I suddenly realized that her father, Johnny, was the man who had wrestled, coached and throttled me at the YMCA 15 years before.

 Joni’s life story was full of love and admiration for her parents and for her Creator.
 She was not bitter or angry.
 She did not want our pity.
 She defied pity.
 Instead she was joyful.
 Joni read the Bible daily and she picked up a pencil with her mouth and started drawing.
 Over those next few years, she read the daily devotions and honed her craft.
 And what astonishing images she created!